 Although we may never be able to prove or disprove this hypothesis, or even find enough evidence to make it a theory, thinking about Earth's biosphere as a single life form that we are but a small part of helps us understand the inter-connectedness of all life.

-Some people "worship" Gaia as a goddess and some are more scientific about the concept.
-As used at this website, Gaia is short for "all life on Earth functioning symbiotically as a whole."
-Other names include, Earth's biosphere, the ecosphere, planet Earth, Nature, the natural world, and so on.
+As used at this website, Gaia is short for “all life on Earth functioning symbiotically as a whole.”
+Other names include, Earth’s biosphere, the ecosphere, planet Earth, Nature, the natural world, the environment, the combined interactions of biosphere, hydrosphere, atmosphere, and lithosphere, and so on.